moleculediscovery/workshop2023/index.md

 - October 23, 2023: Deadline for submission
 - Mid / End November, 2023: Author notification
 - December 8, 2023: Workshop

+### Call for papers
+We are calling for papers advancing or critically assessing molecular machine learning.
+Topics include (but not limited to):

+- Benchmarking molecular machine learning methods
+- Data-efficient learning
+- Large language models in chemistry
+- Model interpretability and explainability
+- Interatomic potentials for molecules and materials
+- Generative modeling
+- Machine learning for protein engineering
+- Automation of the DMTA cycle
+- Chemical reactions

+Please submit your contributions on [OpenReview](https://openreview.net/group?id=ELLIS.eu/2023/Workshop/ML4Molecules) until October 23 2023 11:59 PM UTC-0.
+The submissions should be in PDF and follow the [NeurIPS](https://neurips.cc/Conferences/2023/PaperInformation/StyleFiles) template with a maximum of 4 pages (not including references and appendices).
+Please anonymize your paper since the review process is dual-anonymous.

 ### Organizing Committee and Contact
 Chairs: [Michele Ceriotti](https://www.epfl.ch/labs/cosmo/), [Francesca Grisoni](https://molecularmachinelearning.com/), [Philippe Schwaller](https://schwallergroup.github.io/), [Andrea Volkamer](https://volkamerlab.org/)